 The SAT is an admission test accepted by all U.S. colleges, and the College Board has programs to encourage all students to take advantage of higher education.
 Income-eligible SAT takers receive college application fee waivers and all students can opt for Student Search Service® to receive free information about admission and financial aid from colleges, universities, and scholarship programs.

-The very first thing to do is to determine your target score and to know your target score you need to search on Google the school name you are willing to apply and the admission requirements to get into that particular school.
+The very first thing to do is to determine your target score to know your target score, you need to search on Google for the school name you are willing to apply to and the admission requirements to get into that particular school.

-Take a complete, timed practice test and figure out your strengths and weakness to ace the actual test.
-Choose your study material wisely, learn what you don’t know and review what you already know.
+Take a complete, timed practice test and figure out your strengths and weaknesses to ace the actual test.
+Choose your study material wisely, learn what you don’t know, and review what you already know.

-- Better and improved study– the biggest advantage of a study plan is it gives you more time to prepare for the exam.
+- Better and improved study– The biggest advantage of a study plan is it gives you more time to prepare for the exam.